How To Launch a Beverage Product

 - Product costs: You'll need to determine the costs of your beverage at each stage.
 Consider partnering with experts to help you figure out how to reduce costs and determine a competitive price for your product that still allows you to make a profit.

 - Your target audience: It's essential to consider your target audience and which demographics you'll market to based on the type of drink you're producing.
 For example, you may want to start your own soda company for a younger audience.
 Or perhaps you're hoping to launch an adult-only beverage or a health drink for the fitness market.
 Determining your market segment can help you identify the best way to advertise your product to appeal to that audience.

 - How your product differs from competitors: When you're producing a new drink, you must be able to identify how it differs from other drinks of its type on the market.
 If you can't determine the difference, consumers probably won't be able to tell either.
-Identifying your beverage's unique selling point will help you demonstrate why people should buy it versus brands already on the market.
+Identifying your beverage's unique selling point and formulating a competitive business strategy will help you demonstrate why people should buy it versus brands already on the market.

 - How you will enter the market: Part of your business plan should include how you'll enter the beverage market and a timeline for growth and expansion.
 Determine whether you'll start locally or need distribution deals on a national level.
 You'll also want to determine whether you'll sell your products online.
 You should create a visual timeline of how you'll enter the market to determine how to reach your target market effectively.

 - Your sales strategies: Consider how you will sell your beverages.
 For example, you may want to sell them yourself or employ sales personnel to cold call potential markets.
 Your sales strategy will determine what you can do to increase sales in a specific period.
 Factor in advertisement costs at this stage as well.